 A concise weekly overview of the U.S. equities and derivatives markets

-- U.S. Equity Indices continued a record-setting advance.
+- U.S. Equity Indices climbed higher last week.

-- SPX options average daily volume (ADV) was about 1.24 million contracts, which is slightly higher than the previous week’s ADV of approximately 1.2 million.
-The one-week at-the-money (ATM) SPX options straddle (4535 strike with a 9/10 expiration) settled at around 41.85, which implies a +/- range of about 0.9%.
-The weekly ATM straddle settled on an 7% implied volatility.
+- SPX options average daily volume (ADV) was about 1.5 million contracts per day, slightly below last week’s average of 1.62 million contracts per day.
+The one-week at-the-money (ATM) SPX options straddle (4470 strike with a 10/22 expiration) implies a +/- range of about 1.1%.
+The weekly ATM straddle settled on a 10.1% implied volatility.

 Across the Pond